Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Venture east down lane 309 to find the newer location of Smelly Boss (臭老闆) at #46, which serves Michelin recognized stinky tofu that is literally the best stewed version of stinky tofu I’ve ever tried.
+Venture east down lane 309 to find the newer location of Smelly Boss (臭老闆) at #46 located here, which serves Michelin recognized stinky tofu that is literally the best stewed version of stinky tofu I’ve ever tried.

 The soup it is stewed in is incredibly flavorful, and the two large hunks (NT70) come topped with mushrooms, ginger slices, and fresh Asian basil.

-Back on the main lane, the section between 309 and 311 contains a tiny little gua bao stall, a famous fried chicken fillet stall called Yummy Chicken (好吃雞排), and an excellent fried oyster ball vendor called 好佳蚵嗲.
+Back on the main lane, the section between 309 and 311 contains a tiny little gua bao stall, there’s an excellent fried oyster ball vendor called 好佳蚵嗲.
 As I mentioned in the Ningxia Night Market section, I love this fried balls of goodness.

 At this stall, they serve them to you on a metal plate, which is great because they tend to be steaming hot and messy.
 We had ours with an order of deep fried cuttlefish and a stick of deep fried cilantro, which I’ve never seen before, and was really tasty!
 They also had deep fried sticks of celery and green onions.

 Another side trip down lane 311 will bring you to the second Michelin night market vendor at Nanjichang: A Nan Sesame Oil Chicken (阿男麻油雞).
-This extremely popular shop tends to open a lttle later, around 6-7, and there’s always a line waiting.
+This extremely popular and Michelin-rated shop tends to open a little later, around 6-7, and there’s always a line waiting.

 Back to the main lane again, there’s only a few more lanes to cover.
-One of the last stalls on the street is a very old fashion shao bing (燒餅) stall, which serves crispy, sugar filled pastries that are best eaten warm.
+One of the last stalls on the street is a very old-fashioned shao bing (燒餅) stall called Unnamed Clay Oven Roll (無名推車燒餅), which serves crispy, sugar filled pastries that are best eaten warm.
 There’s always a line.
-In 2019 it was added to the Michelin list as Unnamed Clay Oven Roll (無名推車燒餅), since it lacks a name.

 Access: The nearest MRT, Xiaonanmen, is a 15-minute walk via the Taipei Botanical Garden.
 You can also walk from Longshan Temple MRT in about 20 minutes.